-Much of his work is for adults, including all his plays, journalism, and his first book The Great Farini, so, he can also speak to high-school students and adult gatherings, either about writing for kids, or about his work for adults.
+Much of his work is for adults, including all his plays, journalism, and his first book The Great Farini, so he can include discussions of those books with high-school students and adult gatherings.

 Perhaps the best audience size is somewhere in the 50 to 100 range, though under the right circumstance he can speak to much larger gatherings.
 His audiences can usually be accommodated in cozy settings in libraries.
 For bigger audiences, an auditorium and a microphone is recommended.